Author:

 On 3 October at 15:30–17:00, Lecturer in Politics of Baltic Sea Region Countries Heiko Pääbo will give a lecture in Tartu entitled “Nationality, memory, narrative: important others in the discourse of Estonian identity” (“Rahvus, mälu, narratiiv: olulised teised Eesti identiteedi diskursuses”).
 Pääbo's presentation examines how Estonians’ past was portrayed in 1990 and 1995, how Estonians perceived their own role in the past and what the relations with others were.
 The lecturer will put the results of this historical insight in a broader context – where we came from, how we have progressed and how these roles have changed.

 The lecture will be held in Estonian in room 214 of the Lossi 36 academic building.
 The lecture can be attended online in room 311 of the Tallinn Office of the University of Tartu (Teatri väljak 3) and in room 100 of Narva College of the University of Tartu.
+Additionally, the lecture can be attended via Zoom by clicking here.

 On 10 October at 15:30–17:00, Lecturer in Comparative Politics Alar Kilp will give a lecture in Tallinn entitled “Present Others in the identity narratives of Estonians: 1990, 1995, and today”.
 Kilp will speak about the historical characteristics of Estonians, discussing who were considered Others in the newly restored Estonia, and what can be inferred about the Others of today.

 The lecture will be held in English in room 311 of the Tallinn Office (Teatri väljak 3).
 The lecture can be attended online in room 200 of Narva College and in room 305 of the Lossi 36 academic building in Tartu.
+The lecture can also be attended via Zoom by clicking here.

 On 17 October at 15:30-17:00, Research Fellow in Political Science Elena Pavlova will give a lecture in Narva entitled “Who are we here?
 Debating Russian identity in Estonia through a cultural prism” (“Кто мы здесь? Дискуссия о русской идентичности в Эстонии сквозь призму культуры”).
 Pavlova discusses how Russian-speakers have defined themselves in Estonia after its regaining of independence.
 On the basis of the Russian-language literature published in Estonia, she examines the ways in which the views and perceptions of the Russian-speaking population living in Estonia have changed in relation to the main integration issues.